 - The applicant’s mentor and institution must also be located in the United States.

-- A no-cost extension will be permitted to allow for variability in research progression on a case by case basis only, upon written request by the applicant, and will require approval from the Research Committee, Research Council, and Board of Directors.
+- A no-cost extension will be permitted to allow for variability in research progression on a case-by-case basis only, upon written request by the applicant, and will require approval from the Research Committee, Research Council Chair, and Board of Directors.

 - All residents and fellows are required to include a letter from the Program Director confirming a two-year commitment to the project and enough time dedicated to research during this period.

 - The applicant must attest, in their cover letter, that they are not currently excluded by the Office of the Inspector General from participation in Medicare, Medicaid, or other Federal health care programs.